 Merino wool is a natural fiber that comes from Merino sheep, which are suited to local landscape and climate.
 Merino wool takes only one year to decompose, as opposed to most synthetic materials, such as polyester, which takes up to 1000 years.

 While it’s a natural, renewable, long-lasting and biodegradable fabric, wool production is a chemical- and water-intensive fabric to process.
-We try, as always, to find ways to reduce the use of water and chemicals, and as well look at the importance of environmental benefits you get after the production phase.
-When we choose wool we prefer to produces with something called bio wool, meaning that the wool fibers have been recycled, and that the dying process is natural.
+We try, as always, to find ways to reduce the use of water and chemicals, while considering the importance of environmental benefits you get after the production phase.
+When we choose wool we prefer to produce with something called bio wool, meaning that the wool fibers have been recycled, and that the dying process is natural.

 Cashmere is a high-quality wool that comes from cashmere goats and must adhere to certain stringent requirements.
 It’s strong, light and highly insulating.
-Cashmere wool is often more sustainable, and the renewable fiber make long lasting apparels.
+Cashmere wool is often more sustainable, and the renewable fiber makes long lasting apparel.

-All the environmental impacts throughout the whole process is necessary to consider, and we think it is important to mention that the cashmere goats are not all good for the eco.system.
-The demand for cashmere is high, and hungry goats eats and destroy the grassland with their hooves, that are an important part of the ecosystem.
+All the environmental impacts throughout the whole process are necessary to consider, and we think it is important to mention that the cashmere goats are not all good for the eco.system.
+The demand for cashmere is high, and hungry goats eat and destroy the grassland with their hooves, an important part of the ecosystem.